ijanhv/ijanhv/README.md

 :dart: I’m currently learning **DSA and DevOps**

-🕺📺  You'd find me watching Modern Family 👨‍👩‍👦‍👦 when I'm not 👀 intensely staring at vscode 💻.
+🕺📺  You'd find me watching Modern Family 👨‍👩‍👦‍👦 when I'm not 👀 staring at vscode 💻.

 📫 How to reach me **patil.janhavi1207@gmail.com**